redpesk-core/sec-cynagora/protocol.md

 	s->c done 1 CACHEID

 The client present itself with the version of the protocol it expects to speak (today version 1 only).
-The server answer yes with the acknoledged version it will use and the CACHEID that identify the cache (see note on CACHEID)
+The server answer yes with the acknowledged version it will use and the CACHEID that identify the cache (see note on CACHEID)